TrueFit/GildedRose/README.md

 For the most part, I tried to implement this in a realistic way, however there are few places that I did things differently than I normally would, in order to save time.
 I'll just call them out here:
+* The Quartz configuration uses an in-memory store.
+Honestly this is probably fine given the nature of the inventory update job, but a production system should use a JDBC store.
 * The styling of the UI was done pretty basic, and I didn't focus on responsiveness.
 * I generally would not use HttpClient within Angular components.
 My normal approach is to make all HTTP calls from within a service.
 The service provides common function like error handling and transformation of JSON data into more